DMTF/Redfish-Service-Validator/README.md

 Additional options are available for cached files, link limits, sampling and target payloads:

-CacheMode = [Off, Prefer, Fallback] -- Options for using a cache, which will allow a user to override or fallback to a file on disk during a resource call on a service
+CacheMode = [Off, Prefer, Fallback] -- Options for using a cache, which will allow a user to override or fallback to a file on disk during a resource call on a service, replacing json response with local payload

-CacheFilePath = Path to cache directory
+CacheFilePath = Path to cache directory.
+Default './cache'.
+Consider using CacheMode if you need to test minor changes to a service's response on a particular payload's json

 LinkLimit = TypeName:## -- Option to limit the amount of links accepted from collections, default LogEntry:20